 The duopoly of party politics in the Fourth Republican Constitution of Ghana has engendered a competitive multiparty system characterized by acrimony and sometimes latent violence perpetuated by party affiliated vigilante groups.
 Political vigilantism is not a new phenomenon; it was present under past constitutional rules.
 For example, during the 1954 and 1956 elections, the Convention Peoples Party Troopers, and the National Liberation Movement (NLM) Action Troopers clashed on several occasions, sometimes resulting in the death of party supporters.
 The occurrences of party vigilantism have become of growing concern after every election as crimes perpetrated by incumbent party supporters against opposition supporters or vice versa have gone unpunished.
-These electoral turnovers mean that every time there is a change in government it leads to revenge attacks.
+With every change of government, revenge attacks take place.
 The police appear to have been unable to deal with the problem and though there have been several civil society interventions, the risk of violence in elections in Ghana remains a real possibility albeit latent.